We finally got to use these at our wedding!! We ADORE how they turned out! It was 100% worth the time and effort.

 After the metal was firmly attached to all our letters, it was time to screw in our lights!
-We used two packs of these outdoor lights from Target.
+We used two packs of these outdoor lights.
 Depending on the size of your letters and the closeness of the holes you drilled, you may need more or less.

 We had to screw in the lights in a way that made sense with the flow of the letters.
 Meaning for the L, we started at the bottom (so that we didn’t have to have a cord running from the floor to the top of a letter) and we added lights going toward the top.
 But we skipped every other light so that when we reached the top of the L we could make our way back to the bottom, filling in the lights we had skipped on the way up.

 On the O, we went straight across from the L to the base of the O and looped around clockwise until we got to the part of the O that was closest to the top of the V, filling in every light up to that point.
 Then as we continued the O (past the point closest to the top of the V) we just filled in every other light again until we reached out O starting point, where we then backtracked and filled in the holes we missed.
 Similar to the method on the L.